 Faster through the city

-Just like the existing lines, M3 will be fully automated and have very frequent departures.
+Just like the already existing lines, M3 is fully automated and has very frequent departures.
 Therefore, there are no timetables in The Copenhagen Metro.
 Just go down to the station - a train will be coming within the next couple of minutes.
-It will take 24 minutes to go full circle, and since the metro train runs in both directions, the longest time between Copenhagen H and Skjolds Plads will be 12 minutes.
+It takes about 28 minutes to go full circle, and since the metro trains run in both directions, the longest journey - between Copenhagen H and Skjolds Plads - is only 12 minutes.

 Eight years with green construction site fences